Salesforce Forecast Categories | What They Mean and How To Use Them

 Only the opportunity owner can do this.
 Salesforce doesn’t care if you are the system administrator or the CEO; it’s still only the opportunity owner that can change the Forecast Category on an opportunity.

-Forecast Category and Opportunity Stage relationship
+Forecast Category and Opportunity Stage Relationship in Salesforce

 In Salesforce, each opportunity stage has a pre-defined Forecast Category.